aclysma/rafx/docs/api/backends/gles2.md

 `rafx-api`'s API only supports setting the entire uniform at once (like other APIs).
 To emulate this, reflection data must be provided to the API.
 Reflection can be generated automatically offline by `rafx-shader-processor`.
 If you use other rafx crates to load the shader, this is handled for you transparently.

+Keep in mind that the lack of UBO support may result in many API calls to bind a single uniform struct.

 ### Texture Units